 Contusions may cause:

-- Elevating the injured area above the level of your heart
+- Elevating the injured area above the level of the heart

 American Academy of Family Physicians http://www.familydoctor.org